 V/ Practical Application of the Dichotomy of Control

-Let's look at how we can put these ideas to immediate practice.
+Let's look at how we can put these ideas into immediate practice.

 Here is a diagram that shows the step-by-step process: